-- Non-English-speaking families have lower participation rates in family visiting, Early Head Start, and Early Intervention services, compared to other vulnerable groups. - This gap in access among non-English-speaking families is especially prevalent among families with infants and toddlers.
+- Non-English-speaking families have lower participation rates in programs for families with children 0 3 years, including family visiting, Early Head Start, and Early Intervention services, compared to other vulnerable groups. - This gap in access among non-English-speaking families is especially prevalent among families with infants and toddlers.